Table of contents

 • Name: Notebook identifier

-• GPU Type: Select available GPU
+• GPU Type: Select from available GPUs (view pricing per type)

 4. Click Create